 In the last years Madeira has also built up its reputation as an ideal location for adrenaline sports, like paragliding, canyoning, mountain biking, coasteering, climbing, zip-line, etc., and therefore attracts also more and more young adult groups looking for this type of activities.

 Couples and families of all ages come to Madeira to fulfil their dream of purchasing their ideal house on this luscious green island, where life moves along at a pace far more suitable to a stress-free and healthier lifestyle.
 One thing you’ll notice right away is that, due to its mild winters, you won’t have to sleep under a pile of blankets and duvets and it’s ok to leave your umbrella at home most of the time!!

 The cost of living in Madeira is considerably lower than in the rest of Europe, but it obviously depends much on your lifestyle.
 Most goods are cheaper than in other EU countries, including the price of real estate, rent, food, drinks and entertainment.
 In fact, most foreigners from Western Europe who live in Madeira consider that the cost of living is 50% lower than that of their homeland.

 A place to escape the everyday

 Choosing the right location and making a smart financial decision for your holiday home destination can be a daunting decision.
-With this in mind, an increasing number of wealthy British consider Madeira to be the perfect retreat that strikes the balance of pleasure and wise investment.
+With this in mind, an increasing number of wealthy foreigners consider Madeira to be the perfect retreat that strikes the balance of pleasure and wise investment.

 Exclusive Homes Madeira is the portal to a wide range of the finest Madeiran properties.
-We market many properties that would be considered wise investments for British seeking an escape from the everyday on the beautiful Island of Madeira.
+We market many properties that would be considered wise investments for foreigners seeking an escape from the everyday on the beautiful Island of Madeira.